noirbizarre/flask-restplus/doc/quickstart.rst

     app = Flask(__name__)
     api = Api(app)

-of lazily with the factory pattern:
+or lazily with the factory pattern:

 .. code-block:: python